SharePoint/PnP-Guidance/articles/development-experience-tenant-apponly-permissions-in-sharepoint-online.md

 In Visual Studio right click your web project and select **Debug** Start new instance.
 Once started, navigate to your site and launch the add-in.

 ![](http://i.imgur.com/Y5vAlDr.png)

+>**Note**
+> - If for some reason your app package file changes you'll need to redeploy it to the app catalog and re-install it to your development site collection
+> - If you're add-in has an appinstalled event receiver you'll need to ensure that you've done step 6 before you do step 5

 ## Additional resources
 <a name="bk_addresources"> </a>